 The walk to commemorate The Battle of Pasir Panjang! by Leone Fabre on “my life in Singapore”.

-The next Battle of Pasir Panjang Commemorative Walk would take place on 15 February 2014, which will also mark the 72nd Anniversary of the battle.
+The next Battle of Pasir Panjang Commemorative Walk would take place on 12 February 2016.
 For more information and to signup, please click on this link.